sciai-lab/BranchedOT/README.md

 <img src="https://user-images.githubusercontent.com/73332106/146962214-19121365-94a5-4c46-9b23-024c7ea46b63.png"
      width="600"  />

-The number of possible tree topologies for BOT grow super-exponentially with the problem size.
+The number of possible tree topologies for BOT grows super-exponentially with the problem size.
 For 9 terminals, there exist already 135135 distinct topologies.
 Trying them all out is computationally very costly.
-A ground truth example and the histogram of all costs of the different topologies is shown below.
-For larger problems all brute-force approahes become infeasible.    <br>
+A ground truth example and the histogram of all costs of the different topologies is shown above.
+For larger problems all brute-force approaches become infeasible.    <br>
 More ground truth examples from brute-force search can be found [here](https://github.com/hci-unihd/BranchedOT/tree/main/results/brute%20forced%20examples).

 <br>

-<b>5) Heuristics for topology optimization  </b>
+<b>5) Heuristic for topology optimization  </b>

 <img src="https://user-images.githubusercontent.com/73332106/146940339-3d862bbd-ff07-416d-8b79-f6df33e2b69f.gif"
      width="400"  />